flauberjp/CatalogApp/README.md

 ## How to run this application
+In order to access this web app using http://localhost:5000 URL (authorized one as it was configured on Google API), follow this procedure:
 1. Install Python 3.6.5 32-bit, make sure it is in your path;
 2. Install Python Flask framework v1.0.2, using pip, along with all packates listed on "Python packages used" section;